pypa/packaging.python.org/source/specifications/distribution-formats.rst

 Source Distribution Format
 ==========================

-Given :pep:`517`, a new style of source tree format is defined based in ``pyproject.toml`` which is defined in :pep:`518`.
+With adoption of :pep:`517`, a new style of source tree format is defined based in ``pyproject.toml`` which is defined on :pep:`518`.

-But the legacy source distribution format still exists and is defined using ``setup.py``.
+However, the legacy source distribution format still exists and is defined using ``setup.py``.
-It's format is implicitly defined by the behaviour of the standard library's ``distutils`` module when executing the ``setup.py sdist``.
+Its format is implicitly defined by the behaviour of the ``distutils`` module in the standard library when executing the ``setup.py sdist``.

 Binary Distribution Format